Formerly known as the Initial Seeding service.

 - Backup services based on Acronis Backup Cloud solution, end-user side

-What is initial seeding and large scale recovery and when are they needed
+What is Physical Data Shipping and Large Scale Recovery and when are they needed

 (!)
 Check service availability with your backup service provider.

 (!)
 Services are available for Windows and Linux machines and is not available for Macs and application backup.

 Physical Data Shipping is a service which helps you if your Internet connection is too slow to back up large amounts of data or the entire machines to the cloud storage.
 With this service you can save the first full backup locally and then send it to your backup service provider for upload.
 After uploading the initial seeding backup, only the incremental backups to that full backup are uploaded to the cloud.